Andoree/smm4h_classification/README.md

 ## Overview

-This repository contains the code for the paper "HiddenName Team at SMM4H 2020 Tasks: Cross-lingual TransferLearning with Pretrained Language Models for Drug Reactions" [1].
+This repository contains the code for the paper "KFU NLP Team at SMM4H 2020 Tasks: Cross-lingual TransferLearning with Pretrained Language Models for Drug Reactions" [1].

 ## Data